jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

     - as it creates the baseline it also looks for anomalies
     - an AI system also relies on feedback from admins to learn if alarms are valid or false positives
   - **Neural networks**: try to simulate the functioning of the human brain by arranging a series of layered calculations to solve problems; neural networks require extensive training on a particular problem before they are able to offer solutions
-  - **Expert systems**: a branch of AI that uses knowledge-based systems to emulate the decision-making ability of human experts; expert systems have two main components: a knowlege base that uses a series of if/then rules, and an inference engine that harnesses that info to draw conclusions about other data
+  - **Expert systems**: a branch of AI that uses knowledge-based systems to emulate the decision-making ability of human experts; expert systems have two main components: a knowledge base that uses a series of if/then rules, and an inference engine that harnesses that info to draw conclusions about other data

 ## [7.8](#78-implement-and-support-patch-and-vulnerability-management-osg-10-chpt-16) Implement and support patch and vulnerability management (OSG-10 Chpt 16)